 Dr. Ivar Mendez, unified head of the Department of Surgery at the U of S and Saskatchewan Health Authority, is embracing technological innovations to improve the patient experience, particularly for those in underserved and remote communities.
 He spearheaded an initiative that brought remote sensing robots to northern communities in Saskatchewan and recently turned his interest to another emerging technology: Google Glass. [more]

-The U of S was featured in The New York Times, showcasing its successes in Indigenous engagement and reconciliation.
+The U of S was featured in The New York Times, showcasing our successes in Indigenous engagement and reconciliation.
 Set during the annual Graduation Powwow, The New York Times spoke with those involved in campus efforts to increase Aboriginal initiatives, including President Peter Stoicheff, former Chancellor Blaine Favel, and Indigenous and gender studies professor Priscilla Settee. [more]

 An interdisciplinary team of researchers from the U of S and University of Regina has created a potent new synthetic antibiotic that in the lab was proven to be effective against several drug-resistant pathogens such as the bacteria responsible for staph infection and other difficult-to-treat human infections.
 The findings could have the capacity to regain some ground on the antibiotic resistance problem. [more]

 U of S associate professor of curriculum studies Jay Wilson has received the 3M National Teaching Fellowship—the highest teaching honour in Canada.
 Across the country, only 10 teachers receive this award each year.
 Wilson, who has been a lecturer at the U of S since 1997 and became an assistant professor in 2008, quickly earned a reputation as an excellent teacher, not only receiving numerous teaching awards, but also seeing his classrooms full of students year after year. [more]